TotalCare-Orlando/TCALT/README.md

 ***DOWNLOAD***

-First step is to have the app downloaded to your computer, so you can begin installation.
-To do that, select TotalCare Address Lookup Tool vX.X Setup, by hovering your mouse over it or clicking on the circle that appears to the left of the app's name, then an ellipsis (...) will appear.
-Click on the ellipsis and a box with a few options will pop-up.
-Click where it says download to start downloading the application.

 This program was written in-house, and it is only available for TotalCare Vendors.
-Because of that, your computer may say it could pottentilly har your device.
-You may have to follow a few prompts to make sure that the file is properly downloaded into your computer.
+Because of that, your computer may say it could pottentilly harm your device.
+You may have to follow a few prompts to make sure that the file is properly downloaded and installed into your computer.
-If you are having issues downloading, please don't hesitate to reach out to us at 407-650-1819.
+If you are having issues downloading, please don't hesitate to reach out to us.

 ***INSTALLATION***